isomerpages/mlaw-corp/_realign/3-process-repayment.md

 To submit to the Registrar and serve the Notice of Withdrawal on the Recipient(s) using the electronic system, you must have an email address as well as the email address(es) of the Recipient(s):

-* If you are acting on behalf of an entity that is a party to the contract, please use this link* (CorpPass).
+* If you are acting on behalf of an entity that is a party to the contract, please use this [link](https://go.gov.sg/notice-of-withdrawal-corppass) (CorpPass).
-* If you are an individual who is a party to the contract, please use this link* (SingPass).
+* If you are an individual who is a party to the contract, please use this [link](https://go.gov.sg/notice-of-withdrawal-singpass) (SingPass).

-***IMPORTANT NOTE: These links will only be available from 15 January 2021 onwards**

 #### <a name="faq">FAQs</a> <a href="#f1" title="Return to top">↩</a> ####